alenkacz/ci-signal-report/README.md

 - Short report: `-short` This reduces the report to `New/Not Yet Started` and `In Flight` issues.
 - Print without emojis: `-emoji-off`
 - Specific Release version: `-v XXX` where the XXX can be like `1.22`, the report statistics get extended for the chosen version.
+To specify multiple version use `-v "1.22, 1.21"`
+- Json output `-json`

 Example